Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

 Next, we consider the case that one of the faces is omnipresent.

-\claim{cl-omni}{Let $H$ be a triangle-free graph embedded in $\Sigma$ with rings $\RR$ and without non-contractible $4$-cycles, and let $f$ be an omnipresent face of $H$.
+\claim{cl-omni}{Let $H$ be an internally triangle-free graph embedded in $\Sigma$ with rings $\RR$ and without non-contractible $4$-cycles, and let $f$ be an omnipresent face of $H$.
 If $H$ is $\RR$-critical, then } \begin{proof} Since $H$ is $\RR$-critical and $f$ is an omnipresent face, each component of $H$ is planar and contains exactly one ring.
-In particular, all internal faces of $H$ distinct from $f$ are closed $2$-cell.
+In particular, all faces of $H$ distinct from $f$ are closed $2$-cell.
 For $R\in\RR$, let $H_R$ be the component of $H$ containing $R$.
 Exactly one boundary walk $W$ of $f$ belongs to $H_R$.
 Cutting along $W$ and capping the hole by a disk, we obtain an embedding of $H_R$ in a disk with one ring $R$.
 Let $f_R$ be the face of this embedding bounded by $W$.
 Note that either $H_R=R$ or $H_R$ is $R$-critical.
-If $R$ is a vertex ring, then we have $H_R=R$; hence, every vertex ring in $\RR$ forms a facial walk of $f$, and $\surf(f)=\surf(g,|\RR|,t_0,t_1)$.
+If $R$ is a vertex-like ring, then we have $H_R=R$ by Theorem~\ref{thm:six}; hence, every vertex-like ring in $\RR$ forms a facial walk of $f$, and thus $\surf(f)=\surf(g,|\RR|,t_0,t_1)$.
 Consequently, $\surf(g, |\RR|, t_0,t_1)=\sum_{h\in F(H)} \surf(h)$, and it suffices to prove the first inequality of the claim.

 Suppose that $H_R\neq R$ for a ring $R\in \RR$.
 By Corollary~\ref{cor-diskcase}, we have $w(H_R,\{R\})\le s(|R|-2)$.
 Since $f_R$ is a face of $H_R$, it follows that $|f_R|\le |R|-2$.
 Furthermore, $w(H_R,\{R\})-w(f_R)\le s(|R|-2)-s(|f_R|)\le |R|-|f_R|-2$.
 On the other hand, if $H_R=R$, then $w(H_R,\{R\})-w(f_R)=0=|R|-|f_R|$.
 As $H$ is $\RR$-critical, there exists $R\in\RR$ such that $H_R\neq R$, and thus